ItsNovrix/Reddit-Automod/Command Templates/README.md

 # Command Templates

-AutoResponses are a great way to get information across to your community without having to manually comment that information yourself.
-Below is a list of the included AutoResponses and the types of content to which they'll respond.
+Commands can be an excellent tool to quickly perform specific actions on posts/comments in your subreddit.
+Below is a list of the various commands and how they work.

+> **NOTE:** All commands were coded with a ! as the prefix, but you can customize them all as necessary to use any other prefix, such as @, #, or *.

 ---

-## Comment_All_Posts_AutoResponse.yaml
+## Comment_Command.yaml

-This AutoResponse is fairly simple.
-The AutoResponse will automatically comment on any and all posts submitted to your subreddit.
-This can be useful for sharing information such as your subreddit's Discord server, rules reminders, resources related to your subreddit topic, and more!
-The code includes functionality to sticky the comment by default for maximum visibility, but this can be removed as necessary.
+This command

 ## Comment_All_Posts_Locked_AutoResponse.yaml